swiftlang/swift-evolution/visions/swift-testing.md

 project will work with other Swift workgroups or steering groups to help enable support on new platforms.

-One reason why broad plaform support is important is so that this project can eventually support testing the Swift standard library.
+One reason why broad platform support is important is so that this project can eventually support testing the Swift standard library.
 The standard library currently uses a custom library for testing ([StdlibUnittest](https://github.com/apple/swift/tree/main/stdlib/private/StdlibUnittest))